arielgee/Sage-Like/.misc/tasks.md

 * feed preview: make attached images bigger? (width=300px)
 * in feed preview: when rtl language is detected add class name in addition to `style="direction: rtl"` => NO
 * new pref: mark all feed items as "read" when opening feed preview from feed.
 Twitter: https://twitter.com/yoshboi420/status/1359269944609939457
+* in rssTreeView: eventOccureInItemIcon() is not used
 ---

 ## Now
-* in rssTreeView: eventOccureInItemIcon() is not used
+* check all uses of getQueryStringValue() is it always for feedPreview? (please let it be yes)
+* for all calls to getQueryStringValue & getURLQueryStringValue: the calls are wrapped with decodeURIComponent().
+PUT the decodeURIComponent() INSIDE the function; `decodeURIComponent(value[1])`
 ---